hendrixxD/My-Alt_Portfolio/capstone/README.md

    - Automatically detects the schema of the incoming data
    - Creates the table if it doesn't exist, or truncates and replaces data if it does
    - Each file is named with the table name and a timestamp

 - **Transform**

 In the transformation phase, dbt (data build tool) is leveraged to process the data loaded into BigQuery.
-The primary approach taken is normalization to Second Normal Form (2NF).
+The primary approach taken is normalization to _Second Normal Form (2NF)_.

-Models are built in dbt to transform the raw data.
 The transformation focuses on normalizing the data to 2NF, which:

  - Eliminates partial dependencies